dmi3/bin/README.md

 Decription
 -----------
 Some handy bash aliases and settings.
-You may find more useful in [Fish shell aliases](https://github.com/dmi3/fish#aliasesfish) (which is easily portable to Bash)
+⚠ You may find more useful commands in [Fish shell aliases](https://github.com/dmi3/fish#aliasesfish) (which is easily portable to Bash)

 Usage
 -----